milky237/playwright-api/README.md

-# Copilot Instructions for Playwright API Testing Framework
+# Instructions for Playwright API Testing Framework

 ## Project Overview
 This is a Playwright-based API testing framework designed for testing REST APIs with features including custom matchers, schema validation and authentication handling.